namantam1/x86-assembly/README.md

 int $0x80
 ```

-To compile above code you need to tell the linker to link `libc` so that you can utilize the `printf` function provided by it.
-We can compile, link and execute above code as:
+To compile the above code you need to tell the linker to link `libc` so that you can utilize the `printf` function provided by it.
+We can compile, link and execute the above code as:

 ```bash
 as -32 main.asm -o main.out